Production of Avengers: Doomsday and Avengers: Secret Wars

-Avengers: Doomsday and Avengers: Secret Wars are American superhero films based on the Marvel Comics superhero team the Avengers, produced by Marvel Studios and AGBO, and distributed by Walt Disney Studios Motion Pictures.
+Avengers: Doomsday and Avengers: Secret Wars are American superhero films based on the Marvel Comics superhero team the Avengers, produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures.
 They are respectively the fifth and sixth installments in the Avengers film series following Avengers: Endgame (2019), and the 39th and 40th films of the Marvel Cinematic Universe (MCU).
-Both films are directed by Anthony and Joe Russo from screenplays by Michael Waldron and Stephen McFeely.
-They feature an ensemble cast composed of many previous MCU actors, headlined by Vanessa Kirby, Anthony Mackie, Ebon Moss-Bachrach, Joseph Quinn, Pedro Pascal, and Robert Downey Jr. In Doomsday, the Avengers, Wakandans, Fantastic Four, New Avengers, and the X-Men team up to face Doctor Doom (Downey).
+Both films are directed by Anthony and Joe Russo from screenplays by Michael Waldron, Stephen McFeely, and the writing team of Chris McKenna and Erik Sommers.
+They feature an ensemble cast composed of many previous MCU actors, headlined by Robert Downey Jr., Chris Evans, Pedro Pascal, Anthony Mackie, Florence Pugh, Vanessa Kirby, Ebon Moss-Bachrach, Simu Liu, Joseph Quinn, and Letitia Wright.
+In Doomsday, the Avengers, Wakandans, Fantastic Four, New Avengers, and the X-Men team up to face Doctor Doom (Downey).

 Two new Avengers films, The Kang Dynasty and Secret Wars, were announced in July 2022 as the conclusion of the MCU's Phase Six and "The Multiverse Saga".
 Destin Daniel Cretton was hired to direct The Kang Dynasty and Jonathan Majors was set to reprise his MCU role as the villain Kang the Conqueror.
 Jeff Loveness was hired to write The Kang Dynasty that September and Waldron was hired to write Secret Wars a month later.
 In November 2023, Cretton departed, Waldron replaced Loveness as writer of The Kang Dynasty as well, and Marvel was considering moving away from the Kang storyline in part due to Majors's legal issues; Majors was fired the following month.
 The return of the Russo brothers as directors and McFeely as co-writer, the casting of Downey as new villain Doctor Doom, and the new subtitle Doomsday for the first film were all announced in July 2024.
+McKenna and Sommers eventually joined to help work on the scripts.

 Both films are being produced at Pinewood Studios in England.
 Filming for Doomsday took place from April to September 2025, and filming for Secret Wars is scheduled to begin in mid-2026.
-Jeffrey Ford is editing the films and Alan Silvestri is composing the musical score for them, both returning from previous MCU films.
+Jeffrey Ford and Matthew Schmidt are editing the films and Alan Silvestri is composing the musical score for them, both returning from previous MCU films.

 Avengers: Doomsday is scheduled for release on December 18, 2026, and Avengers: Secret Wars is scheduled for release on December 17, 2027, both part of Phase Six of the MCU.